YANA WANA'S LEGEND OF THE BLUEBONNET

 If you do not live in the SMCISD, have a limited income, and would like a scholarship to the camp please contact us.

 Must attend all five days: Each day we teach a new set of activities that builds on the previous day's knowledge.
 We start art projects that we work on each day and are completed over the full week.
-We have a series of talks with the elders to learn about families, respect, and responsibility to our communities and Mother Earth – each talk conveys knowledge that is learned slowly over the week-long experience.
+We have a series of talks with the elders to learn about families, respect, and responsibility to our communities and Mother Earth – each talk conveys knowledge that is learned and applied through the arts, over the week-long experience.
 This is why it is essential that the students make a commitment to attend every day of the five-day camp.